sparsh1909/vowel-counter/README.md

 # Vowel Counter

 This C++ program counts the number of vowels in a given word.
+The program utilizes an unordered set to efficiently determine the count of vowels in a word.

 ## Instructions

 ### Prerequisites

-- Make sure you have a C++ compiler installed.
+- Ensure that you have a C++ compiler installed.

 ### How to Clone the Repository